 Signs of a Main Sewer Line Clog

-You’re probably aware that the sewer lines in your home transport wastewater to the sewer mains that are located underground.
+You’re probably aware that the sewer lines in your home transport wastewater to the main sewer lines that are located underground.
 Beyond that, most homeowners don’t think much about the sewer lines until they have a clogged pipe.

-As a homeowner, it’s important to understand how to respond to your home’s early warning system, this way you can avert expensive sewer and plumbing issues.
+As a homeowner, it’s important to understand how to respond to your home’s early warning system, this way you can avert expensive sewer, septic system and plumbing problems.
 Here are some warning signs to look out for.

 Common Red Flags to Watch For